 Diced Tomatoes: I used a can of diced tomatoes with green chilis for a little extra spice.
 You can use regular diced tomatoes if you don’t want that kick.
 You can even up the tomatoes to a 28 ounce can.
 I kept the smaller can because of carb counting, but if I wasn’t worried about that I’d double the amount!

 Add-ins: You can also throw in a can of corn (drained) and a can of black beans (rinsed and drained) to bulk it up some.
 You could also use cheddar cheese and throw a spoonful of sour cream on top.
+Heavy cream can also be added for a silkier and creamier feel and texture.

 Easy Low Carb Mexican Chicken Soup